India launches digital health IDs

 The government has issued assurances that personal data will be protected, and will only be shared with medical professionals once the user has given their consent, who remains the owner of the records.

-While the initiative has been widely welcomed, .
+While the initiative has been widely welcomed, experts have emphasised that the privacy of people’s health data is vital.
 Measures to safeguard this include blockchain technology to ensure records are encrypted, consent when accessing and storing records, anonymising personal data and ensuring data stored in the cloud is secure from hackers.

 The NDHM will be piloted in several states before being rolled out nationwide.